ChatTheatre/SkotOS-Doc/setup.md

 ## Are You On a Mac?

-The SkotOS repo has a setup script called dev_scripts/mac_setup.sh in the repo.
+The SkotOS repo has a setup script called deploy_scripts/mac_setup/mac_setup.sh in the repo.
 Once you clone it, you can run that script to automatically clone the other repos you need next to your SkotOS repo, to build DGD with the right options and to otherwise get you set up.

 The rest of this page is the manual equivalent of doing the same.
+The setup script will always be at least as up-to-date as this page, and usually more up-to-date.

 Note that the setup script will liberally install things it needs like Homebrew, Node.js and potentially things like NGinX.
 If you don't want that software installed, you shouldn't run the script.